My Lingua Academy

 Words and Phrases for Speculation

-Words and Phrases for Speculation Speculating is an essential skill in English, especially when you need to talk about uncertainty, probability, or imagined situations.
-We use speculative language when we are not completely sure about something but still want to express an opinion in a careful, logical way.
-Words and Read more
+Words and Phrases for Speculation in English (B2–C1) Hello English learners 👋 Welcome to a new lesson.
+Speculation is a key skill in English.
+We use speculative language when we are not completely sure about something but still want to express an idea in a careful, logical, and balanced way.
+Read more

 Share this: